Tool Studio¶

 -

-safety.fspipeline — read, list, grep, slice, sort, find, write — under the FS base path. -
+safety.fspipeline - list-roots, read, list, grep, slice, sort, find, write - over readable roots and a writable working directory. -

 22 · public APIs - GitHub, Wikipedia, weather, finance, geo, search.